cpnat/fram/README.md

 Also see https://github.com/lyft/amundsendatabuilder#amundsen-databuilder

-Note, databuilder.extractor.bigquery_usage_extractor has a bug; and requires a try except block to wrap refTables iteration (will submit a PR - line 107)
+Note, databuilder.extractor.bigquery_usage_extractor has a bug; and requires an exception handler to wrap refTables iteration (will submit a PR - line 107)